la3lma/Chez/README.md

 ## TODO

+### Bugfixes

+* Persist player state is buggy in several ways.
+  * Only one of the two player states is stored
+  * Inconsistent states can be written (fix by renamming file after correctely writing it).
+  * The representations are being bloated, for some reason they seem to grow in size in a way that is totally out of proportion to the amount of information that is in the weigh chain.
+  * When writing GPU state, first translate to CPU representation then write.
+When reading, first read chain into CPU rep then transform to GPU rep.

+* The whole package/module thing is still a little confusing to me, so there is probably something wrong there.

+* Once the basics (see above) are fixed, then fix these two serious bugs:

+  * The chain architecture is just a placeholder, fix it to be useful.
+  * The loss function needs a very thorough review, it's almost certainly wrong.

 ### Optimizations

+* Make the makefile be reentrant, so that it can be reentrant and started by crontab.
+This thing should be set up to run for weeks.
 * Make the flux calculations run using a GPU
 * Make the scalar computations (chessplaying in particular) run in paralell (one process per game).
 It's a rediculously parallell